11 Signs Your Ex Is Testing You (And How to Pass Every One)

 A dramatic image of a chess match with glass heart pieces, symbolizing the signs your ex is testing you and how to respond.

-Often, when an ex is considering reconciliation, they won’t just come out and say it.
+When an ex is considering reconciliation, they rarely just come out and say it.
 They’re scared.
-Scared of being rejected, scared of getting hurt again, and scared you haven’t changed.
-So, they send out probes—little tests designed to gauge the temperature of the water.
+Scared of being rejected again.
+Scared you haven’t changed.
+So they send out probes — little tests designed to gauge the temperature of the water before they jump back in.

-The 11 Common Tests Your Ex Will Use
+The 11 Signs Your Ex Is Testing You

 These tests are designed to get a reaction.
 Your ability to remain calm and confident is what they’re secretly looking for.
 Here are the most common ones.